Manisha38/drf-usersapi/README.md

 API helps you create, edit, delete users and swap user between bucket.

 ### Installation
-To run it locally you must have the required paackages.
+To run it locally you must have the required packages.
 Install with:
 ```pip install -r requirements.txt```

 ## API Documentation